Doth-J/DockerForge/README.md

 ### **CLI Options** ⚙️

-The tool is interactive, but it can also be used with cli option flags.
-These are the following:
+The tool is interactive, but it can also be used with cli options, which are the following:

 ```console
 $ dockerforge -h